kahunacohen/real-world-fp/README.md

 # The Very Basics of Functional Programming (part 1)

-Functional programming (fp) is getting a lot of attention in the JavaScript community, due to the visibility of projects such as [ReactJs](https://reactjs.org/), [Redux](https://redux.js.org/) and [Rxjs](https://rxjs-dev.firebaseapp.com/).
+Functional programming (fp) is getting a lot of attention in the JavaScript community, due to the visibility of libraries such as [ReactJs](https://reactjs.org/), [Redux](https://redux.js.org/) and [Rxjs](https://rxjs-dev.firebaseapp.com/).

-But what is fp, and how can it make our programs better?
-This series is for intermediate JavaScript programmers, and/or those with limited functional programming experience.
-In the first part, I'll explore the three most important aspects of functional programming, namely:
+But what is fp, how does it differ from typical object oriented programs, and how can it make our programs better?
+Although fp can be a complex topic, this post will attempt to distil it to three essential points:

-1. pure functions as primary application building blocks
+1. pure functions over side-effects
 1. immutability over mutability
 1. composition over inheritance